 In this section..

 All of these projects and more could be funded by a CHIP grant.
-Bounce your ideas off of your teacher, religious leader, parent, or other mentors and don’t be afraid to think big!
-If you have any questions, please contact the Director of Honors and Undergraduate Scholarship at firstname.lastname@example.org.
+Discuss your ideas with your faculty mentor and don’t be afraid to think big!
+If you have any questions, please contact the Assistant Provost for Experiential Learning at email@example.com.

 After securing a faculty mentor and developing a plan for their project, recipients of a CHIP grant must fill out a Request for Disbursement Form in order to access CHIP funds.